 The festival of Pentecost (which was also known as the Feast of Weeks) was a one-day holy day that took place 50 days after the Festival of Firstfruits.
-It is described in these verses:
+It's described in these verses:

-Leviticus 23:15: "And ye shall count unto you from the morrow after the sabbath, from the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete:

-16 Even unto the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto the Lord.

-17 Ye shall bring out of your habitations two wave loaves of two tenth deals: they shall be of fine flour; they shall be baked with leaven; they are the firstfruits unto the Lord.

-18 And ye shall offer with the bread seven lambs without blemish of the first year, and one young bullock, and two rams: they shall be for a burnt offering unto the Lord, with their meat offering, and their drink offerings, even an offering made by fire, of sweet savor unto the Lord.

-19 Then ye shall sacrifice one kid of the goats for a sin offering, and two lambs of the first year for a sacrifice of peace offerings.

-20 And the priest shall wave them with the bread of the firstfruits for a wave offering before the Lord, with the two lambs: they shall be holy to the Lord for the priest.

-21 And ye shall proclaim on the selfsame day, that it may be a holy convocation unto you: ye shall do no servile work therein: it shall be a statute forever in all your dwellings throughout your generations."
+Leviticus 23:15-21: "And ye shall count unto you from the morrow after the sabbath, from the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete: Even unto the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto the Lord.
+Ye shall bring out of vour habitations two wave loaves of two tenth deals: they shall be of fine flour; they shall be baked with leaven; they are the firstfruits unto the Lord.
+And ve shall offer with the bread seven lambs without blemish of the first year, and one young bullock, and two rams: they shall be for a burnt offering unto the Lord, with their meat offering, and their drink offerings, even an offering made by fire, of sweet savor unto the Lord.
+Then ye shall sacrifice one kid of the goats for a sin offering, and two lambs of the first year for a sacrifice of peace offerings.
+And the priest shall wave them with the bread of the firstfruits for a wave offering before the Lord, with the two lambs: they shall be holy to the Lord for the priest.
+And ye shall proclaim on the selfsame day, that it may be a holy convocation unto you: ve shall do no servile work therein: it shall be a statute forever in all your dwellings throughout your generations."

-As the passage explains, the festival of Pentecost took place fifty days after the festival of firstfruits.
-It was a one-day event, and no work could be done on the day of Pentecost.
+The festival of Pentecost took place 50 days after the festival of firstfruits.
+It was a one-day event and no work could be done on that day.
 The event involved a number of different sacrifices:

-- A series of burnt offerings that consisted of seven lambs, one young bullock, and two rams.
-Burnt offerings were offerings of dedication. - A goat as a sin offering.
-Sin offerings were offerings of reconciliation for sin against God. - Two lambs for peace offerings.
+- A series of burnt offerings that consisted of 7 lambs, 1 young bullock, and 2 rams.
+Burnt offerings were offerings of dedication. - · A goat as a sin offering.
+Sin offerings were offerings of reconciliation for sin against God.

+• 2 lambs for peace offerings.
 Peace offerings dealt with thanksgiving and fellowship with God.

 At the heart of this festival were the two wave loaves.
 These loaves were made of fine flour and were baked with yeast.
-This is very unusual, as the other festivals (such as Passover and the Feast of Unleavened Bread) forbade the use of yeast.
+This is very unusual because the other festivals (Passover and the Feast of Unleavened Bread) prohibited the use of yeast.
 In the Scriptures yeast always represents sin, and yet yeast was baked into these two loaves.
-The priest was to take these two loaves and wave them before the Lord.
+The priest took these two loaves and waved them before the Lord.

-The reason we are so familiar with the word Pentecost is because that is the day the Church was born:
+The reason many Christians are familiar with the word Pentecost is because that's the day the church came into existence:

-Acts 2:1: "And when the day of Pentecost was fully come, they were all with one accord in one place.

-2 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.

-3 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.

-4 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance."
+Acts 2:1-5: "And when the day of Pentecost was fully come, they were all with one accord in one place.
+And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
+And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
+And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance."

 On that day the Holy Spirit came and united the Jews and the Gentiles (two very different groups) into one body.
-There was no longer Jew or Gentile, for all were one in Christ.
-The two loaves had been joined into one.
+There was no longer Jew or Gentile for all were one in Christ!
+The two loaves had been joined together into one.